eProsima/vulcanexus/docs/rst/tutorials/core/deployment/keys/topic_keys.rst

 Background
 ----------

-In Vulcanexus, a *Topic* is a communication channel used for publishing and subscribing to messages.
+In Vulcanexus, a *Topic* is a communication channel used for publishing and subscribing to updates of object states.
 The value of data associated with a topic changes over time and each of these values are known as *data samples*.
-:ref:`topic_keys` refer to topics where each data sample is uniquely identified by a set of key fields (known as *data instance*).
+:ref:`topic_keys` refer to topics where each data sample can update specific parts of the entire object state described by the topic (known as *instance*).

-Unlike standard topics, where each data sample is distinct, keyed topics allow the user to manage and access data samples more efficiently by associating them with specific keys.
+Unlike standard topics, where each data sample updates the entire object state with every data sample, keyed topics allow the user to reduce the number of required resources (topics, along with its associated publisher and subscriber) by multiplexing into a single one.
 Please, refer to the documented section on :ref:`topic_keys` for a more detailed explanation.

 Creating custom IDL messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In ROS 2, users can define its own :ref:`custom messages<CustomInterfaces>`.
-In addition, a user can also create custom messages using the `IDL (Interface Definition Language) <https://www.omg.org/spec/IDL/4.2/About-IDL>`_ format following a standardized way of defining the message structure.
+In ROS 2, users can define their own :ref:`custom messages<CustomInterfaces>`.
+In addition, it is also possible to create custom messages using the `IDL (Interface Definition Language) <https://www.omg.org/spec/IDL/4.2/About-IDL>`_ format following a standardized way of defining the message structure.
 Next example depicts how to define a custom message using the IDL format in ROS 2:

 .. code-block:: bash